ChanMunFai/querychatbot/README.md

 ```

 4. Run `app.py`.
 You will also need an [OPENAI API KEY](https://platform.openai.com/account/api-keys).
-  - As of current writing, new users get free API credits of USD$5.
+  - At the time of writing, new users get USD$5 of API credits for free.

 ```
 python3 app.py